This article explains each element of a Trustpilot invoice, which can be issued in several different languages, according to your account preferences.

 The unique reference number, or purchase order (PO) number, that you provided to us.
 Not all companies provide us with PO numbers, so this field may be blank.

 Your company's registered VAT number if you are based in an EU country.

 Note: If you are based in an EU country and do not have a valid VAT number, you will be charged 25% VAT.
 This only applies to companies who receive invoices from Trustpilot A/S.

 A brief description of the product or services you currently pay for with Trustpilot.
 Each item appears on a separate line.

 The length of time that this invoice covers.

-The quantity of each item which is included in the invoice amount.
-In the pictured example, the price includes 3,000 service review invitations per month.
+The quantity of each item that is included in the invoice amount.
+In this example, the price includes 3,000 service review invitations per month.